 The industries of the entire earth (and that includes agriculture) should be run in accordance with an overall plan that meets scientific standards.
 The aim of the plan should be to feed, clothe and house humanity as comfortably as possible.
-A number of obstacles stand in the way of carrying out this proposal.
-The chief obstacles are (1) In the capitalist countries where the bulk of modern industry is found, the main aim of production is to furnish prof- (2) National boundaries stand as artificial barriers to greater production.
-They cut across the international industrial syslevels of efficiency.
-(3) The chaos of capitalism compounds the inefficiency, at times leading to complete breakdowns as in the case of depression or war.
-(4) Science is barred from bringing its full powers to bear on the problem of stepping up productivity.
-Instead science is diverted into suicidal projects such as the development of the most potent ways of destruction and slaughter.
-The objective of socialism is to overcome these obstacles.
-The first big step is to replace the rule of the capitalists by the rule of the working people through Workers and Farmers government.
+A number of obstacles stand n the way of carrying out this proposal.
+The chief obstacles (1) In the capitalist countries where the bulk of modern industry is found, the main aim of production is to furnish profts for a handful of excessively as artificial barriers to greatdemonstrates its real attitude by using UN tem and dislocate it so that it forces to defend the uranium profits of the functions at extremely low Rockefellers in the Congo and taking direct ac- levels of efficiency. compounds the inefficiency, at times leading to complete breakmission of Khrushchev's speeches, gained great- sion or war.

+Latin America than were recorded in the Gen- bringing its full powers to bear American public and shattered the propaganda The objective of socialism is a Workers and Farmers government.

 The power of planned economy to increase productivity is not a matter of speculation.
-It has been proved: first in the case of the Soviet Union and the East European countries; again in China.
+It has been proved; first in the case of the Soviet Union and the East European countries; again in China.
 The fact that planned economy could demonstrate its superiority even under the handicaps of backward, povertystricken countries and bureaucratic mismanagement is all the more telling.
-In industrially advanced countries and with the added advantage of working-class democracy, planned economy will reveal truly titantic capacities Even more dynamic powers will be tapped when the planned economies of the advanced countries are integrated with those already established.
+In industrially advanced countries and with the added advantage of working-class democracy, planned economy will reveal truly titantic capacities.
+Even more dynamic powers will be tapped when the planned economies of the advanced countries are integrated with those already established.
 Defend Minorities The Socialist Workers party addresses its appeal to all the working people, but especially militant unionists.
-It appeals to them, among Various Questions About SWP's Stand Among the letters received in response to Farrell Dobbs' telecast over WABC, we selected for discussion this week two containing a variety of questions: World Poverty What is your solution for ployment?
+It appeals to them, among her things, to defend the Various Questions About SWP's Stand Among the letters received in response to Farrell Dobbs' telecast over WABC, we selected for discussion this week two containing a variety of questions: World Poverty What is your solution for vorld poverty and unemoloyment?